hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/3-the-browser-wars.md

 note:
 So here's our final prediction variable.
-It is hard to stay on top, hence "the disadvantage of the dominant product".
+It is hard to stay on top, hence "the handicap of a head start".
 Eventually the dominant product will be replaced by a new one, like the browser world.
 Netscape was replaced by Internet Explorer.
 Internet Explorer was replaced by Mozilla Firefox Mozilla Firefox was replaced by Google Chrome.
 And I can't think of a reason why it wouldn't happen again.

-So let's return to the version control world antd see which products we need to investigate as aspiring successors of Git!
+So let's return to the version control world and see which products we need to investigate as aspiring successors of Git!